canopas/web-developer-roadmap-2023/README.md

 - Music APP user apis (continue Practical 19)
 - **Implementation specifications:** `JWT` for authentication, `sqlx or gorm`, `gin`
+  - Add authentication of APIs where it is required

-  - Create the following User REST APIs - Only authenticated users can access these APIs
+  - Create the following User REST APIs
     - Fetch all albums
     - Fetch all tracks
     - Fetch all tracks by album Id
     - Fetch all playlists
-    - Get the playlist and its tracks by playlist id
+    - Get the playlist and its tracks by playlist ID
     - Favourite/unfavourite tracks
     - Retrieve favorite/unfavourite tracks of own